-- 2.1.
-The Access to Justice subattribute denotes the extent to which the legal system is fair (citizens are not subject to arbitrary arrest or detention and have the right to be under the jurisdiction of-and to seek redress from-competent, independent and impartial tribunals without undue delay). - 2.2.
-The Civil Liberties subattribute denotes the extent to which civil rights and liberties are respected (citizens enjoy the freedoms of expression, association, religion, movement, and personal integrity and security). - 2.3.
-The Social Rights and Equality subattribute denotes the extent to which basic welfare (social security, health and education) and political and social equality between social groups and genders have been realized.
+2.1.
+Access to Justice denotes the extent to which the legal system is fair (citizens are not subject to arbitrary arrest or detention and have the right to be under the jurisdiction of-and to seek redress from-competent, independent and impartial tribunals without undue delay).

+- 2.2.
+Civil Liberties denotes the extent to which civil rights and liberties are respected (citizens enjoy the freedoms of expression, association, religion, movement, and personal integrity and security). - 2.3.
+Social Rights and Equality denotes the extent to which basic welfare (social security, health and education) and political and social equality between social groups and genders have been realized.